Parental Relocation After Divorce in Connecticut

 If you wish to relocate out of state, this would impact the existing parenting plan, so you must demonstrate the following to the court:

-- That the relocation is for legitimate purposes: Do you wish to relocate to be closer to more family or a support system?
-Are you moving to start a new job?
-The court evaluates whether the reasons for the move stem from a legitimate purpose or simply to deprive the other parent from spending time with the child.
+- That the relocation is for legitimate purposes: The court evaluates whether the reasons for the move stem from a legitimate purpose or simply to deprive the other parent from spending time with the child.
+Legitimate purposes for relocating might include a desire to live closer to family or another support system, or moving away for employment-related reasons.

 - That the proposed location is reasonable: Is the proposed new home / location sensible?

-- That the relocation is in the best interests of the child: Will relocating result in a better support unit for the child?
-Will relocating result in a better paying job, enabling you to provide better opportunities for your child?
-Are there better schools and education opportunities at the proposed new location?
-Will the child still be capable of maintaining a relationship with the non-relocating parent?
+- That the relocation is in the best interest of the child: Will relocating result in a better support unit for the child?
+Are you relocating to pursue a higher-paying job, which would enable you to provide more for your child?
+Does the new location have better schools and education opportunities?
+The court would consider an affirmative answer to any of these questions as evidence in favor of the relocation being in the child's best interest.
+The court will also consider whether the relocation would still allow the child to maintain a relationship with the non-relocating parent.

 What does "best interest" mean in relocation cases?

-Courts look at the whole picture and make a decision of whether or not to approve child relocation based upon the best interests of the child.
-While courts may assess many other factors, the general issues considered by the court involve:
+Courts look at the whole picture and make a decision of whether or not to approve child relocation based on whether or not they believe the move would be in the child's best interest.
+How exactly does the court make this decision?

 - Will the relationship between the child and non-relocating parent be preserved?